-Job search in France is time consuming, once you find a job that you like it is important to present your cover letter and curriculum vitae (CV) in a format that French interviewers expect in order to increase your chances of being hired.
-In French the word résumé simply means ‘summary’, so instead the term ‘un CV‘ or ‘un curriculum vitae‘ is typically used in France.
+The job search in France is time-consuming.
+Once you find a French job that you like it is important to present your cover letter and curriculum vitae (CV) in a format that French interviewers expect in order to increase your chances of being hired.
+In French the word résumé simply means ‘summary’, so instead the term ‘un CV‘ or ‘un curriculum vitae‘ is typical in France.

-There’s more to writing un curriculum vitae Français than just translating the CV you used in your home country; you can improve your chances of finding work in France by presenting your skills and experience in a French-style CV and cover letter.
-You’ll also need to know what to expect in a French job interview in order to avoid making behavioural errors.
+There’s more to writing un curriculum vitae Français than just translating the CV you used in your home country; you can improve your chances of finding work in France by presenting your skills in a French-style CV.
+You’ll also need to know what to expect in a French job interview in order to avoid making behavioral errors.
 Here are a few tips on how to apply for a job in France.

 How strong is your CV?

 Get a free, confidential review from a CV expert.